DiegoAvena/Assignment5/README.md

     -This text file should be saved in the same directory as the executable and source code files, and named: studentTable.txt

 4.)
 If the student table text file is missing or empty but the faculty table text file is not, then the database loads by setting all of the faculty members to have no advisees.
-If the faculty table is empty or missing and the student table is present, then every student is set to have no advisor.
+If the faculty table is empty or missing and the student table is present, then every student is set to have no advisor by setting their advisor ID to -1 (this is why -1 should not be used as an ID).

 5.)
 When advisors are added into the database and there are students that do not have an advisor assigned to them, the program will not automatically assign that student to this new advisor, it is up to the inputer to assign this student to that advisor using the correct option.